Human Resources Development

 Global executive development programs (GEDP, GLDP, and CDP)

-The GEDP and GLDP are implemented with the aim of developing next-generation candidates for executive management who can lead the future of the Toyota Boshoku group.
-In fiscal 2025, 34 people participated.
+The GEDP is implemented with the aim of developing next-generation candidates for executive management who can lead the future of the Toyota Boshoku group.
+In fiscal 2026, 12 people participated.

-In addition, CDP provides participants with the experience of putting their intentions into words, making partnerships, and experiencing the outputs, aimed at developing leaders who can realize our hope to be a company that gives everyone the feeling that, “I like Toyota Boshoku.”
-In fiscal 2025, 33 people participated.
+We also implement the CDP with the aim of developing leaders who can realize, “I like Toyota Boshoku.”
+In fiscal 2026, 21 people participated.
 It provided an opportunity to forge a new path together with their team members through proactive dialogue.

 Developing executives and future management (GSCT, GSC, RSC)